 Below is a summary of what you can expect within a set budget.

-Bikes of this price range are targeted towards the recreational cyclists with some performance elements but are mostly based on durability and versatility.
+Bikes of this price range are targeted towards the recreational cyclist.
+They feature some performance elements but are mostly based on durability and versatility.
 As a result, bikes in this price range will normally have an 8 or 9-speed cassette on the back with a double or triple crankset on the front providing either 16, 18, 24 or 27 gears for easy pedaling ratios.
-The frame is most likely to be made from aluminium or steel and the fork from carbon, aluminium or steel.
-The wheelset and tires will be heavy and robust but can easily be upgraded to provide more performance-orientated handling.
+Rim brakes remain the common choice at this price, with discs being reserved for more expensive bikes.

 Regardless of which type you choose, once again weight of the bike goes down, shifting is further enhanced and wheelsets are light and aerodynamic.
 Bikes within this price range will all have an 11-speed cassette with a double crankset on the front.
-The following groupsets will feature on bikes within this range; SRAM Rival, Force and Red, Shimano Ultegra and Dura-Ace and Campagnolo Potenza and Chorus.
+The following groupsets will feature on bikes within this range; SRAM Force and Red, Shimano Ultegra and Dura-Ace and Campagnolo Potenza and Chorus.
 Both electronic and mechanical shifting groupsets can be found at this price point.

 Differentiating the performance of bikes at this point becomes harder because the amount of improvement isn't relative to the amount of money spent.
 As a result, deciding on a bike in this price range will be largely based on personal preferences rather than one bike performing better than another.

 At this price range, you can expect a high-grade carbon fibre frame and fork that is light, stiff and compliant.
 Additionally, you'll experience precise shifting and carbon fibre wheelsets that are light and aerodynamic.
 Electronic groupsets begin to be common at this point as does top-of-the-line SRAM Red, Shimano Dura Ace and Campagnolo Record and Super Record.